cloudflare/cloudflare-docs/content/analytics/analytics-engine/worker-querying.md

 ## Authentication

-In order that your worker can authenticate with the API you will need your account ID and an API token.
+In order that your Worker can authenticate with the API you will need your account ID and an API token.

 * Your 32 character account ID can be obtained from the Cloudflare dashboard.
 * An API token can also be generated in the dashboard.
 Refer to the [SQL API docs](../sql-api/#authentication) for more information on this.